cms21/fusion_compute/README.md

 cp fusion.env_template fusion.env
 ```
 ### 1.1 Make an environment and install globus
+TBD, need to figure this out on Iris.

 ### 2. Run the setup script
 ```
 python setup_fusion_flow.py
 ```

-This should create a new file `input.json` and modify `fusion.env` by adding some new environment variables
+This should create a new file `input.json` and modify `fusion.env` by adding some new environment variables containing the IDs of the flow and function.

 ### 3. Run the flow
 There are two ways to start the flow.
 ### 3a.
 CLI